computablefacts/jupiter/README.md

 and facts (a *fact* is a predicate expression that makes a declarative statement about a problem domain) and one for [JSON objects](/src/com/computablefacts/jupiter/storage/datastore).

-These data stores **are not** meant to be efficient but are intended to be easy to use.
+These data stores **are not** meant to be efficients but are intended to be easy to use.

 ## Adding Jupiter to your build